Deceleration of the vehicle during the braking process

-Machining brake callipers comes with a range of challenges.
+Machining brake calipers comes with a range of challenges.
 If nodular cast iron is used, then the service life of the tools is what counts, whereas if aluminium is used, it is the performance.
 What's more, the machine concepts also have an effect on the respective tool design.
 But regardless of whether a machining centre, a lathe or a special-purpose machine is used, our customers always receive the perfect solution for their particular application.

-A wide range of tools coupled with many years of experience in machining brake callipers worldwide is what enables us to surpass all requirements, from the simplest of carbide drills to a high-end solution with mechatronic tools.
+A wide range of tools coupled with many years of experience in machining brake calipers worldwide is what enables us to surpass all requirements, from the simplest of carbide drills to a high-end solution with mechatronic tools.

 Milling of pad face, disc clearance and dust cap face in one cut

 Roughing and chamfering the piston bore in a single operation

 Simultaneous machining of the sealing ring groove and clamping ring groove